100 Photos That Kids Born After 2000 Will Never Understand

 While you loved the bands of the time, you also knew that listening to them on-the-go was quite the endeavor.
 Nonetheless, you brought your bulky 8-track collection with you on every car trip, often sacrificing precious suitcase space to do so.

-Getting Frustrated When You Couldn’t Follow the Instructions Playing Simon (1970s)
+Getting Frustrated When You Couldn’t Follow the Instructions for Simon (1970s)

-You may have mastered the basics of Simon Says as an elementary schooler, but years later, you still struggled to follow directions when passed a Simon, often meaning you played for hours at a time trying to get the pattern right.
+You may have mastered the basics of Simon Says as an elementary schooler, but years later, you still struggled to follow directions when passed a Simon.
+Any ’70s kid could play for hours at a time trying to get the pattern right.

 Practicing Your Design Skills with Your Fashion Plates Set (1970s)